cakephp/docs/en/controllers/request-response.rst

 Common Mistakes with Immutable Responses
 ========================================

-As of CakePHP 3.4.0, response objects offer a number of methods that treat responses as immutable objects.
+Response objects offer a number of methods that treat responses as immutable objects.
 Immutable objects help prevent difficult to track accidental side-effects, and reduce mistakes caused by method calls caused by refactoring that change ordering.
 While they offer a number of benefits,